 Details of the carbon offsets we have retired are presented in Table 1 below.

-(1) The FY2020 originally reported figure of 15.8 MtCO2-e has been restated due to minor amendments as part of the annual reconciliation process for Australian regulatory reporting purposes.
+(1) The FY2020 Annual Report originally reported figure of 15.8 MtCO2 -e has been restated due to minor amendments as part of the annual reconciliation process for Australian regulatory reporting purposes.

 (2) We have instead calculated an additional operational GHG emissions total for the FY2021 reporting year including contributions from the retirement of a quantity of carbon offsets.
 See ‘Operational GHG emissions and energy consumption’ in the Operational decarbonisation section.

 The quality of our carbon offsets